 Contact Ilona: email@example.com, tel. +358 29 5322 442

-Project coordinator, Jaana Sorvali.
+Project coordinator (on leave of absence 1.2.-31.7.2021), Jaana Sorvali.
 I work as a research scientist at the Natural Resources Institute Finland (Luke) Helsinki office.
 My work with climate change started in mid 2000 at the Finnish Prime Minister’s Office, where I was fortunate to participate to the drafting of the first national long-term climate and energy foresight report.
 After that, it has been climate change in all shapes and forms.
 Soon climate change adaptation began to dominate over mitigation on my work agenda as I was involved in evaluating the Finnish adaptation strategy and drafting of the new adaptation plan.